-Doctoral study cannot be calculated solely in terms of credit hours, but the program for the doctorate normally requires the completion of 60 or more semester hours of work beyond the bachelor's degree, exclusive of credit for the dissertation.
-No more than 12 hours of course credit will be given for research hours.
-Up to 12 research hours may count toward the required 60 hours.
+Doctoral study cannot be calculated solely in terms of credit hours, but the program for the doctorate normally requires the completion of 72 or more semester hours of work beyond the bachelor's degree.
+Typically the 72 credit hours is broken down into 48 didactic hours; 12 hours of research and 12 hours of dissertation.
+No more than 12 hours credit will be given for research and dissertation hours.
 Prior approval by the dean is required for any exceptions.

 Major and Minor.
-The doctorate requires at least 60 semester hours of graduate work, exclusive of the dissertation.
-The GSBS does not require a formal minor, however, the student may pursue a minor or one may be required by the student's advisory committee or by the program faculty in which the major is taken.
+The doctorate requires at least 72 semester hours of graduate work.
+The GSBS does not require a formal minor, however, the student may pursue a minor or one may be required by the student's advisory committee or by the graduate faculty in which the major is taken.
 If a minor is taken, it must include at least 15 graduate hours in a program outside the student's major.
 The minor will be declared in the student's Program for the Doctoral Degree.
 If a minor is taken, the major requires a minimum of 45 semester hours.